Buying real estate in Laos?

 Sources: LAD, GIZ

-10) You must know locals often invest in gold over real estate impacting market dynamics and pricing strategies
+10) Keep in mind that locals in Laos often prefer gold or tangible assets over real estate, impacting market dynamics and pricing strategies

 In Laos, locals often choose gold over real estate for their investments.